‘Tis muscle ripping,

 Unto the way eternal

-Through today’s wants frustrated,
+Through today’s wants frustrated

-And tomorrow’s hopes replaced,
+And tomorrow’s hopes replaced

 And yesterday’s offenses burned